 While the model analysis was intended to analyze the open waters of the Sound, improvements are expected in harbors, embayments, and near shore waters as well.
 These waterways are flushed with water from the Sound as a result of tidal action.
 As the quality of water from the Sound improves, we can expect improvement in the harbors, embayments, and near shore waters as well.
-Improved visibility of waters will also expand the amount of shallow water area conducive to the growth of submerged aquatic vegetation, an important habitat that has diminished in range from histortoical levels.
-Balyko yo buloshio of them feed on marine life, such along the shoreline.
+Improved visibility of waters will also expand the amount of shallow water area conducive to the growth of submerged aquatic vegetation, an important habitat that has diminished in range from historical levels.